rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

 Use the information in the following section for more information:

 [Usage Scenarios](#bkmk-us) - As you review the two scenarios, keep in mind that these scenarios are the approach extremes.
-Based on your usage requirements, you may choose to apply these steps to a subset of users and/or virtual applications packages.
+Based on your usage requirements, you might choose to apply these steps to a subset of users and/or virtual applications packages.

 -   Optimized for Performance: To provide the optimal experience, you can expect the base image to include some of the App-V virtual application package.
 This and other requirements are discussed.

--   Optimized for Storage: If you're concerned with the storage impact, following this scenario will help address those concerns.
+-   Optimized for Storage: If the storage effect is a concern, following this scenario can help address those concerns.

 [Preparing your Environment](#bkmk-pe)